hungsu/digital_garden/src/site/notes/Claims/DONE lists are better than TODO lists.md

 [[Private/The Ivy Lee Method\|The Ivy Lee Method]], a prioritised to-do list with a maximum of 6 items

+[[Concepts/Interstitial journaling\|Interstitial journaling]], very similar to a DONE list in that you simply write what you've been doing every chance you get

 [^1]: [Hundreds of Ways to Get S#!+ Done—and We Still Don’t](https://www.wired.com/story/to-do-apps-failed-productivity-tools/)<br /> Clive Thompson ‧ 2021 July 27 ‧ WIRED Magazine